MetaMask/SIPs/SIPS/sip-30.md

 #### Entropy Sources

+Permission to request `snap_listEntropySources` is endowed on any snap that has the permissions `snap_getEntropy`, `snap_getBip44Entropy` and/or `snap_getBip32Entropy`.

-If a snap requests a list of available entropy sources, and it has the permission to do so, the wallet MUST return a list of `EntropySource` objects.
+If a snap requests a list of available entropy sources, the wallet MUST return a list of `EntropySource` objects.

 The client MUST have a primary entropy source, which is used when no source is specified.
 In the list of available entropy sources, the primary source MUST be marked as `primary: true`.